Equipment and Clothing.

-Rucksack- 65 Litres maximum – line with strong plastic bag.
-Ideally bigger enough to occasinally fit day sack in top
+Rucksack - 65 litres maximum – Line with strong plastic bag.
+Ideally bigger enough to occasionally fit a daysack in the top.

-• Choose one with a number of separate compartments (eg side pouches and a bottom section).
-Useful to have a zipped section at top.
+• Choose one with a number of separate compartments (side pouches and a bottom section).
+Useful zipped section at top.

 • Good waist belt & well-padded shoulder straps.